 Regardless of what many critics might claim, reaction to films comes as much from the heart as from the mind.
 All critics have a gut reaction to films.
 They either like them or not.
 Afterward, they rationalize their reactions by citing the accomplishments or the shortfalls of a film.

 Many critics, for instance, panned the film “Independence Day.”
-But the film was loved by hundreds of thousands of people.
+But the film was loved by millions of people.
 Why did so many people love this film and so many critics hate it?
 The popularity of this film mystified many critics.
 The best explanation that Siskel and Ebert could muster for the success of this film, one of the top box office smashes of all time, was that “people like explosions.”
 Pretty weak, guys.
 There have been plenty of films with lots of explosions that flopped at the box office.

 I think Independence Day was a success primarily because it affected people on an emotional level.
 I know I reacted that way to it.
 It appealed to people's patriotism.
 The film promotes American patriotism, so naturally, critics from other countries (and there are lots of them on the Internet) didn't like it.
 Too bad.
 There were real heroes in the film, not the anti-heroes that are so fashionable today in the films of Tarantino and others.
 It was also a big story about a huge global conflict that was still character-driven at its core.
 It never lost track of the people at the center of the spectacle.
 That's why people liked it.
 It was also funny and well-acted.
 In short, it was a good movie.
 I gave it a B.